Finnish Trauma Association

 Membership and development throughout the years

 After the first few starting years the society reached a sufficient number of actively working members.
 The real takeoff of the society was the first National Trauma Course in Helsinki 2004.
 Along with the annual Trauma Courses the finances of the society were stabilized and further activities could have been planned.
-When subsequent courses have been consecutively arranged in all other University Hospitals in Finland (Oulu, Tampere, Turku, Kuopio), the society has deserved nationwide reliability and acceptance.
+When subsequent courses have been consecutively arranged in all other University Hospitals in Finland (Oulu, Tampere, Turku, Kuopio) and in the cities of central hospitals, the society has deserved nationwide reliability and acceptance.

-– scientific program includes both general trauma and orthopaedic trauma topics
+The National Trauma Congress: annual educational three-day gathering with scientific program including both general trauma and orthopaedic trauma topics

 Contacts